Q-shick/EDA-R/lesson4/lesson4_mini-project.md

 ![](lesson4_mini-project_files/figure-markdown_github/unnamed-chunk-5-1.png)

 The green line is the mean which has a gentle upward trend over time.
 The dotted blue line in the top area is 80% quantile.
-These are mostly European countries that experienced a slight drop in the late 1990's and early 2000's when the Euro system was introduced as one possible reason to explain why.
+These are mostly European countries that experienced a slight drop in the late 1990's and early 2000's when the Euro system was introduced, which is one possible reason to explain the decline.
 Another dotted line in the bottom is 20% quantile.
-This has almost no slope from 1980 to 2006 but the growth is actually from somewhere around 2.5 USD to over 6 USD, roughly as same proportional jump as developed countries grew from 10 USD to 30 USD.
+This has almost no slope from 1980 to 2006 but the growth is actually from somewhere around 2.5 USD to over 6 USD, roughly as the same proportional jump as developed countries grew from 10 USD to 30 USD.
 However, the size of the gap between developed and undeveloped nations became even bigger, approximately from 8 USD in 1980 to 20 USD in 2006.

 [This USD/EUR graph looks similar with the 80% quantile line in '99~'06 to get some idea](https://commons.wikimedia.org/wiki/File:USD-EUR_1999-.png)